chriskgernon/chriskgernon/QGIS/qgisModel.md

 There are many ways in which GIS can be used inappropriately.
 Thus, none of my work should be used with the intent to surveil or harm people or the planet.

+QGIS:

 In the first lab, we created a model to calculate direction and distance from a point.

+The purpose of a model is to allow users to reduce the amount of redundant clicking they have to do.
+By only having to put in the initial parameters, using a model allows user to experiment with different parameters and data in an efficient manner.
+The model automates the user experience.

+Model:

+This model takes two inputs.
+The first input can be a polygon or a point.
+It is supposed to be the CBD of an urban area.
+Users can input a polygon and, by using the centroids and mean coordinates functions, the model will find the centroid of the polygon.
+However, users cannot put in multiple polygons.
+Thus, if you have a whole metro area, you have to dissolve all of the tracts before putting the parameters through the model.

+SQL in model (distance):

+The SQL takes the centroid of the original polygon and transforms it to EPSG: 4326 so that we can caluclate the distance accurately.
+It then calculates the distance from the CBD to each centroid in each census tract
+'''
+SELECT *, ST_distance(centroid(transform(geometry, 4326)), transform((SELECT geometry from input1), 4326), TRUE  ) as [%  concat( @fieldnameprefix, 'Dist')%] FROM input2
+'''

+Field Calculator Direction (degrees):

+'''
+degrees( azimuth(

+transform(make_point(  @Mean_coordinate_s__OUTPUT_maxx , @Mean_coordinate_s__OUTPUT_maxy ),
+layer_property( @citycenter, 'crs'), 'EPSG:54004'),

+transform(centroid($geometry), layer_property(  @inputfeatures2 ,  'crs'), 'EPSG:54004')

+))
+'''

+Field Calculator Direction (cardinal direction):
+'''
+CASE
+WHEN attribute(concat(@fieldnameprefix, 'Dir')) >= 45 AND  attribute(concat(@fieldnameprefix, 'Dir')) <= 135 THEN 'East'
+WHEN attribute(concat(@fieldnameprefix, 'Dir')) >135 AND attribute(concat(@fieldnameprefix, 'Dir')) <=225 THEN 'South'
+WHEN attribute(concat(@fieldnameprefix, 'Dir')) >225 AND attribute(concat(@fieldnameprefix, 'Dir')) <=315 THEN 'West'
+ELSE 'North'
+END

+'''

 ![Model](Model.PNG)